Experienced DUI Lawyer Arizona: Defense for Drunk Driving Charges in Phoenix

 “Driving” means exactly what it states.
 This is the typical situation of a person being stopped while in the act of driving.
 There is not usually much factual dispute as to this element when the person is stopped while driving.
 However, a prosecution where a legitimate defense of “actual physical control” is raised may present some difficulties.

 Actual physical control involves situations where law enforcement, or another witness, does not observe a person driving.
-This can occur in situations where a person’s vehicle is disabled for some reason, or is parked at a location with the person within a short proximity.
+This can occur when a person’s vehicle is disabled for some reason or is parked at a location with the person within a short proximity.
 There is a factual analysis in determining whether or not someone is in “actual physical control” of a vehicle.
 This is based on a 1995 Arizona Supreme Court case that ruled whether or not a driver could be found in actual physical control of a vehicle depended on the “totality of the circumstances,” which meant a jury was to look at all available facts (not just where the vehicle was, and whether the keys were in the ignition).

 Some of the factors to be considered in a “totality of the circumstances” analysis are: